entrepeneur4lyf/kwaak/README.md

 Kwaak supports configuring different Large Language Models (LLMs) for distinct tasks like indexing, querying, and embedding to optimize performance and accuracy.
 Be sure to tailor the configurations to fit the scope and blend of the tasks you're tackling.

 #### General Configuration

+All of these are inferred from the project directory and can be overridden in the `kwaak.toml` configuration file.

 - **`project_name`**: Defaults to the current directory name.
 Represents the name of your project.
 - **`language`**: The programming language of the project, for instance, Rust, Python, JavaScript, etc.